Sanctuary: Other uses

 The term "sanctuary" has further come to be applied to any space set aside for private use in which others are not supposed to intrude, such as a "man cave".

 Non-human sanctuary

 Animal sanctuary

 An animal sanctuary is a facility where animals are brought to live and be protected for the rest of their lives.
-Unlike animal shelters, sanctuaries do not seek to place animals with individuals or groups, instead maintaining each animal until its natural death.
+Unlike animal shelters, sanctuaries maintain each animal until its natural death, instead of providing temporary shelter until the animal is placed with individuals or groups.

 Plant sanctuary

 Plant sanctuaries are areas set aside to maintain functioning natural ecosystems, to act as refuges for species and to maintain ecological processes that cannot survive in most intensely managed landscapes and seascapes.
 Protected areas act as benchmarks against which we understand human interactions with the natural world.